River Cam: Rhee

 The Rhee begins just off the High Street (Ashwell Springs), at Ashwell in Hertfordshire.
 Running north out of Ashwell, it forms the county boundary between Bedfordshire and Hertfordshire for around two kilometres, then the boundary between Bedfordshire and Cambridgeshire for a further kilometre.
 At this point its course turns east and from here until it merges with the Granta it forms the parish boundary between a succession of villages, though until it reaches Barrington it remains at a distance of around a kilometre from any settlement of any size.

 Just after flowing under the Roman Ermine Street, it crosses the avenue of Wimpole Hall and a few kilometres later it receives the waters of the minor River Mel that runs through Meldreth.
 It runs along the southern edge of the village of Barrington, where it still powers a water mill known as Bulbeck Mill.
-At Harston it passes Harston Mill, the site of a water mill from at least the 11th century until the need for mill died out in the mid-20th century, and the parish church of All Saints.
+At Harston it passes Harston Mill, the site of a water mill from at least the 11th century until the need for mills died out in the mid-20th century, and the parish church of All Saints.
 It then touches the eastern edge of the village of Haslingfield before joining the Granta at Hauxton Junction.
 From source to its confluence with the Granta it is 33.2 km in length.

 Granta

-The longer tributary, the Granta, starts in the parish of Debden to the east the village of Widdington in Essex.
+The longer tributary, the Granta, starts in the parish of Debden to the east of the village of Widdington in Essex.
 After initially running south west to descend from the hills of Uttlesford, it turns north just west of the village of Henham.
 From there until Great Shelford it largely follows the course of the West Anglia Main Line railway.
 Its northward journey passes first through Newport, where it is joined by the streams known as Wicken Water and Debden Water.
 A couple of miles later it forms a picturesque addition to views of the stately home as it flows past the front of Audley End House, and is also joined by the stream known as Fulfen Slade.
 It then skirts the edges of a number of villages as it moves into Cambridgeshire, successively Littlebury, Little Chesterford, Great Chesterford, Ickleton, Hinxton, Duxford and Whittlesford, powering a number of water mills along the way.
 Forming the boundary between Great Shelford and Little Shelford, it turns west to flow past Hauxton to merge with the Rhee a mile south of Grantchester at Hauxton Junction.
 From source to its confluence with the Rhee it is 41.7 km in length.